Pardhasaradhi9/2nd-Opinion/README.md

 ## Things worth mentioning
 - Individual files are available for review scraping, product scraping, text summarisation, and text chatbot development.

-## Like the work then give a star when used.
-Thank You 🙏🏾 ✌🏽
+## If you like the idea or work, please give a star.
+I’d be delighted to collaborate with others.
+Thank you! 🙏🏾 ✌🏽